numToStr/lemmy-help/emmylua.md

         {legs}   (number)   Total number of legs
         {hands}  (number)   Total number of hands
         {brain}  (boolean)  Does humans have brain?
+        {trait}  (table)    Traits that one human can have It could be one, two or hundered

 H:create()                                                            *H:create*